Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Spin current generation in T b IG at low temperatures

 \section{Spin current generation in T\lowercase{b}IG at low temperatures}

-To address under which conditions the CFE could contribute to generating a spin current, we adopt a simplified Hamiltonian that includes the essential low energy behaviour of a relatively localized crystal field level coupled to a single dispersive mode of opposite chirality.
+To address under which conditions the CFE could contribute to generating a spin current, we adopt, then, a simplified Hamiltonian that includes the essential low energy behaviour of a relatively localized crystal field level coupled to a single dispersive mode of opposite chirality.

-This could be considered as an extension to the model adopted in Ref.~\onlinecite{geprags16} (see supplemental material therein), to include the magnetic field dependence of the CF excitations (see Fig.~\ref{cfemagdep}).
-There are only two sublattices represented in this model, one for the Fe spins $\vec{s}_{a}$ and one for Tb spins $\vec{S}_{c}$.
-Here the suffices $a$ and $c$ are to distinguish the distinct Fe and Tb sublattices, respectively, as reminiscent from the Wycoff positions in garnet crystals.
-Beside the Fe-Fe and Tb-Fe exchanges ($J,J'$), both spins are subjected to simplified single-ion anisotropy potentials ($D_a, D_c$) to incorporate the axial constraints known from the garnet materials.
+This could be considered as an extension to the model adopted in Ref.~\onlinecite{geprags16} (see the supplemental material therein), to include the magnetic field dependence of the CF excitations, with the parameter $D_c = D_c(B)$ a parametrization of the curve in Fig.~(\ref{cfemagdep}).
+There are only two sub-lattices represented in this model, one for the Fe spins $\vec{s}_{a}$ and one for Tb spins $\vec{S}_{c}$.
+Here the suffixes $a$ and $c$ are to distinguish the distinct Fe and Tb sublattices, respectively, as reminiscent from the Wyckoff positions in garnet crystals.
+The Fe-Fe and Tb-Fe exchange constants are $J$ and $J'$, respectively.
+While, as we have mentioned, we take values of $ D_c$ from Fig.~\ref{cfemagdep}, which includes effects of the full crystal field potential, we can also consider the model intuitively as having spins are subjected to simplified single-ion anisotropy potentials ($D_a, D_c$) incorporating the axial constraints known from the garnet materials.
+In practice we neglect the iron anisotropy as being $ D_a$ much smaller.

 In the interests of simplicity, for the spin current calculations we use a cubic lattice composed of two sub-lattices, one with intra-neighbour coupling giving a dispersion - representing the (net) iron moments, and the other, representing the rare earth sites whose moments not interact directly via intra-neighbour coupling.
 They acquire a weak dispersion indirectly via a intra-sublattice exchange to the iron sites and this will lead to what will be referred to as a "flat mode".
 In a linearized spin wave theory, the dispersion relations of the spin waves are given by